Oscillating U-tube

+Digital Density Meter with oscillating U-tube.

-The oscillating U-tube is a technique to determine the density of liquids and gases based on an electronic measurement of the frequency of oscillation, from which the density value is calculated.
-This measuring principle is based on the mass-spring-damper model.
+The oscillating U-tube is a technique used to determine the density of liquids and gases by measuring the frequency shift of an oscillator caused by the change in mass introduced by the sample.
+This measuring principle is based on a mass-spring-damper model.

+The world's first digital density meter introduced in the 1960s.

-The sample is filled into a container with oscillation capacity.
-The eigenfrequency of this container is influenced by the sample's mass.
-This container with oscillation capacity is a hollow, U-shaped glass tube (oscillating U-tube) which is electronically excited into undamped oscillation.
-The two branches of the U-shaped oscillator function as its spring elements.
+The sample is introduced into a tube capable of oscillation.
+The oscillator’s eigenfrequency is influenced by the sample's mass.
+This tube is a hollow, U-shaped structure that is electronically excited (e.g., electromagnetic or piezoelectric) into undamped oscillation at its resonance frequency.
+This can be done via either constant or pulsed excitation.
+The two branches of the U-shaped oscillator act as its spring elements.

-The direction of oscillation is normal to the level of the two branches.
-The oscillator's eigenfrequency is only influenced by the part of the sample that is actually involved in the oscillation.
-The volume involved in the oscillation is limited by the stationary oscillation knots at the bearing points of the oscillator.
-If the oscillator is at least filled up to its bearing points, the same precisely defined volume always participates in the oscillation, thus the measured value of the sample's mass can be used to calculate its density.
+In the fundamental mode, the direction of oscillation is normal to the plane of the two branches.
+The oscillator's eigenfrequency is influenced only by the portion of the sample that participates in the oscillation.
+The oscillating volume is limited by the stationary nodes located at the bearing points.
+By completely filling the oscillator up to these bearing points, the volume participating in the oscillation is well defined.
+Therefore, the measured mass can be used to calculate the sample’s density with high accuracy.

-Overfilling the oscillator beyond the bearing points is irrelevant to the measurement.
-For this reason the oscillator can also be employed to measure the density of sample media that flow through the tube (Continuous Measurement).
+Overfilling the oscillator beyond the bearing points does not affect the measurement.
+For this reason, the oscillator can also be used to measure the density of flowing sample media (continuous measurement), enabling inline process monitoring.

+Depending on the application, different oscillator geometries may be employed.
+The three most common types of oscillators used for density determination are Y-, X-, and W-oscillators.
+The following descriptions of their oscillations refer to the respective fundamental modes.
+Y-oscillators are mostly found in tabletop instruments.
+In this design, the U-tube is mounted on one side and oscillates normal to the plane of its two branches.
+For Y-type oscillators, a counterweight is required.
+X-oscillators are U-tubes fixed on both sides, allowing only the two straight branches to oscillate relative to each other in opposite directions.
+W-oscillators (also called double-Y-oscillators) feature an additional bend, creating two “wings” that oscillate in opposite directions.

+Oscillating U-tubes are typically made of borosilicate glass because of its excellent chemical resistance and transparency, which allows visual detection of bubbles or particles that may be present in the sample and thus falsify the measurement.
+Alternatively, a U-tube made of special metal alloys, such as Hastelloy, can be used for samples that would otherwise attack the glass.

-In modern digital density meters, Piezo elements are used to excite the U-tube whereby optical pickups determine the period of oscillation.
-This period τ can be measured with high resolution and stands in simple relation to the density ρ of the sample in the oscillator:
+In modern digital density meters, piezo elements are commonly used to excite the U-tube, while optical pickups determine the period of oscillation.
+This period τ can be measured with high resolution and has a simple relationship to the density ρ of the sample in the oscillator: